timnewbold/MResEcologicalModelling/1StatisticalModels/WorkshopExercises.md

 install.packages("emdbook")
 install.packages("bbmle")
 install.packages("R2WinBUGS")
+# Alternatively, if you are using a Mac, install this package instead
+install.packages("rjags")
 # If the next line doesn't work, come to see me for a version
 # of the StatisticalModels and MResModelling packages
 install.packages("devtools")